The Joint Weighted Average (JWA) Operator: Experiments

 The LWA and OWA have weights that reflect the worth of the sources and the evidence in our simulation.
 Specifically, the worth of the sources is defined in our simulation by changing the relative validity of each source (we hold all other source attributes constant).
 In other words, the LWA weights directly reflect the relative validity of each source.

 To simulate a clear OWA strategy, our simulation injects changes to the interpretation of the evidence by randomly adding a positive bias (or \emph{error}) $\delta$ to the evidence generated by two of the sources.
 We randomly add this bias to 50\% of the trials.
 Since this bias is not a property of any specific source, we randomly select which two sources receive this bias independently for each trial.
 Therefore, our data context suggests that we should not rely heavily on evidence that is too high as chances are good that this evidence is not a reliable indicator of the criterion $y$.
 We therefore set the OWA weights to account for this data context by putting zero weight on the highest two data points with the remaining weights set to $1/(k-2)$.
-We acknowledge that both LWA and OWA use prior information in this simulation.
-However, the aim of the experiment is not to compare the operators in absolute terms, but to illustrate their individual behavior, and above all, the behavior of their combinations, here OWAWA and JWA.
+We acknowledge that both LWA and OWA use prior information in this simulation, the challange here is whether aggregators that combine the LWA and OWA can take advantage of this.
+In other words, the aim of the experiment is not to compare the operators in absolute terms, but to illustrate their individual behavior in reacting to this environment.

 Each aggregation operator is applied to the source data $X$ to generate an aggregate that represents a prediction $\hat{y}$ of $y$.
 We measure performance as the mean squared error (MSE) between $\hat{y}$ and $y$ across the $n$ trials.
 We vary the validity and bias parameters as shown in Figure \ref{fig:EXP1} and Table \ref{tab:variable}.
 We report the mean MSE across 500 replications for each parameter combination listed in Table \ref{tab:variable}.